 Honors in Sociology

 The Honors Program in Sociology (Sociology 483, 484) provides a special opportunity for independent sociological research.
-Seniors majoring in sociology may apply for the honors program by securing a faculty sponsor in the department, a secondary faculty reader, and approval of the department as a whole.
-To apply, a student must have a 3.25 overall grade point average and a 3.6 grade point average in the major.
-Exceptions require a petition for approval of the department.
-Students may apply for the program at the end of the term prior to the semester in which they would begin honors work and no later than the second week of the term during which honors work begins.
-A maximum of six credits may be received, none of which may count toward the required elective credits in the major.
-Enrollment options include spring semester; spring semester and Jan Plan; fall semester; fall semester and Jan Plan; fall, Jan Plan, and spring semesters.
 The final product is expected to be an extensive research paper of exceptional quality.
+Seniors majoring in Sociology may apply for the honors program by securing a faculty thesis advisor in the department, a secondary faculty reader, and approval of the department as a whole.
+To apply, a student must have a 3.25 overall grade point average, have a 3.6 grade point average in the major, and have completed Sociology 215, 271, and a 300-level research methods course* before the senior year.
+Exceptions require approval of the department.
+Students may apply for the program at the end of the junior year and no later than the second week of the first semester of the senior year.
+A student should enroll in at least three credits of thesis work each semester of the senior year.
+Honors thesis work may count toward one of the student’s electives in the major.
 With permission of the department, a thesis in the area of sociology, completed as part of the Senior Scholars Program, may be substituted for the honors thesis.

 Distinction in the Major